Categories:Baking Hints & Tips Capers Herbs, Spices and Seasoning Hints & Tips

-Capers are the unopened green flower buds of the Capparis spinosa (Capparidaceae - caper family - closely related to the cabbage family), a wild and cultivated bush that is grown mainly in Mediterranean countries (southern France, Italy, and Algeria) and also in California.
+Capers are pickles made from the unopened flower buds of the caper shrub (Capparis spinthe (closely related to the cabbage family), a wild and cultivated bush that is grown mainly in Mediterranean countries (southern France, Italy, and Algeria) and also in California.

 Manual labor is required to gather capers, for the buds must be picked each morning just as they reach the proper size.
 After the buds are picked, they are usually sun-dried, and then pickled in a vinegar brine.